 A classic building dating back to 1878, this high-end luxury hotel offers stylish, refined rooms with art deco touches, a wonderful a la carte restaurant, a luxe lobby bar, indoor pool, Jacuzzi, a sauna and steam bath.
 What else could you want?

-A unique yet surprisingly affordable hotel where historic atmosphere and four-star quality meet in one of the oldest houses in Tallinn.
+A unique yet surprisingly affordable hotel where historical atmosphere and four-star quality meet in one of the oldest houses in Tallinn.
 The intimate yet warm rooms are individually styled with an old-world vibe, many featuring wood-beamed ceilings!

 A laid-back hostel in the Tallinn Old Town, with fabulous reviews and accommodating staff.
-Basic dorms and private rooms with shared bathrooms are available, plus there is a guest kitchen, a TV lounge and a terrace available.
+Basic dorms and private rooms with shared bathrooms are available, plus there is a guest kitchen, a TV lounge, and a terrace available.